Skip to main content

 Kedjenou

-Slow-cooked chicken or guinea fowl in sealed pot with vegetables and spices.
-No added liquid - meat cooks in own juices.
-National dish showcasing indigenous cooking techniques.
+Chicken or guinea fowl slow-cooked in a sealed pot with vegetables and spices.
+No liquid is added; the meat cooks in its own juices.
+The national dish, and a showcase for indigenous cooking methods.

 Garba